- Institut Pasteur

-Staphylococcus aureus, also known as “golden staph”, is the most common Staphylococcus strain in human and animal pathology.
-Along with Escherichia coli bacteria, it shares the dubious distinction of being the leading cause of nosocomial infections (infections contracted in hospital).
-S. aureus is also the second most common cause of food poisoning in France, after Salmonella.
+Staphylococcus aureus is the most common Staphylococcus strain in human and animal pathology.
+Along with Escherichia coli, it shares the dubious distinction of being the leading cause of nosocomial infections (infections contracted in hospitals).
+In France, S. aureus also tops the list of bacteria responsible for food poisoning.

-The only way to limit the spread and persistence of hospital-acquired strains is patient isolation and constant compliance with hygiene regulations.
+The only way to limit the spread and persistence of hospital-acquired strains is through patient isolation and strict implementation of hygiene measures.

-In hospital environments, strict hygiene and isolation measures are vital to contain the spread of these bacteria.
+In hospital environments, stringent hygiene and isolation measures are vital to contain the spread of these bacteria.
 Antibiotics are currently the preferred treatment, particularly in the early stages of infection.
-However, the recent emergence of vancomycin-resistant strains has led to a shortage of treatment options, although vaccine approaches are currently being studied.
+However, the recent emergence of vancomycin-resistant strains suggests the likelihood of a shortage of treatment options, although several vaccine approaches are currently being studied.

 - bacterial responses to environmental variations and their role in Staphylococcus aureus pathogenesis and interactions with the host;

-- the impact of variations in the bacterial envelope on host–pathogen interactions, the formation of biofilms, and the innate immune response;
+- the impact of bacterial cell envelope dynamics on host–pathogen interactions, biofilm formation, and the innate immune response;

 Illustration - Copyright Institut Pasteur